mcruzr85/mcruzr85/README.md

 ### Hi 👋 I'm Meybis a Full-Stack Web Developer!!

-- 🤓 I regard myself as a results-oriented person, who love programming and is always seeking knowledge.
+🤓 I regard myself as a results-oriented person, who love programming and is always seeking knowledge.
+I like to have clear goals and I work hard until I achieve them.

 <h3 align="left">Languages and Tools:</h3>